EndermanSUPREME/Bankers_Algorithm/README.md

 - The first 5 rows represent the Allocation Matrix.
 - The next 5 rows represent the Maximum Demand Matrix.
 - The last row represents the Available Resources.

-## Goal of this Repository
-Implement the Banker's algorithm to answer the following question
-- Is the system in a safe-state?
-If *yes*, then what is the safe sequence?

 ## Expected Outputs
 #### Output during Safe State